PatrickMaiyer/Portapack_Wiki/File-manager.md

 - Exit - exit the file manager.

 ## Partner files
-- Capture files (.C16) will have a "partner" .TXT file containing metadata.
+- Capture files (.C8 or .C16) will have a "partner" .TXT file containing metadata.
 Renaming or deleting one of the pair will prompt the same action to be applied to the other.

 ## Known folders include
 - ADSB - holds map and airline data for the ADSB RX app.